LEARNAcademy/syllabus/ruby/intro.md

 #### Learning Objectives

-- can access the interactive Ruby shell in terminal
+- can explain the fundamentals of object-oriented programming
-- can define Ruby data types
+- can define basic Ruby data types
-- can reproduce the proper syntax to execute methods
+- can reproduce the syntax of string interpolation in Ruby
 - can reproduce the syntax required to define a variable
+- can reproduce the proper syntax to execute built in methods
 - can reproduce the syntax required to define an array
+- can access the interactive Ruby shell in the Mac terminal
 - can determine the proper use of either p or puts depending on a desired outcome
-- can explain the fundamentals of object-oriented programming

 #### Vocabulary